 Juniper Research suggests Cybercrime will cost over $2 trillion to the business by 2019.
 So computer forensic expert demand will also increase.

-Tools are administrator’s best friend, using right tool always help you to move things faster and make you productive.
+Tools are the administrator’s best friend; using the right tool always helps you to move things faster and make you productive.

 Forensic investigation is always challenging as you may gather all the information you could for the evidence and mitigation plan.

 Here are some of the computer forensic investigator tools you would need.
 Most of them are free!

 Autopsy is a GUI-based open source digital forensic program to analyze hard drives and smartphones efficiently.
 Autospy is used by thousands of users worldwide to investigate what happened on the computer.

 It’s widely used by corporate examiners, military to investigate, and some of the features are.

 - Extract geolocation and camera information from JPEG files